Complete Index to World Film

-The Complete Index to World Film (citwf or citwf.com) is an online database of information related to movies.
-Citwf, compiled online by Alan Goble and Valan Publishing since 2004, had a Guinness Record as the world's largest published film-related database, with over 756,000 title entries.
+The Complete Index to World Film (CITWF or citwf.com) is an online database containing information related to film productions worldwide.
+The database has been compiled by Alan Goble and Valan Publishing and has been available online since 2004.

-In 1990, The Complete Index to World Film Since 1895 was published by Bowker Saur in two volumes.
-(ISBN 1857392523) and a CD version was published in 1995.
+The project originated as a print reference work.
+In 1990, The Complete Index to World Film Since 1895 was published in two volumes by Bowker Saur (ISBN 1857392523).
+A CD-ROM edition followed in 1995.

+According to Guinness World Records, the database has been recognised as the largest published film-related database, containing over 756,000 title entries.

 Overview

-The Complete Index to World Film since 1895 contains information on over 518,639 films produced in over 175 countries of the world between 1888 and 2019 and is accessible by all.
-A subscription version is available to libraries and institutions and this version contains no advertising and the additional benefit of over 580,284 references to books and journals.
+The Complete Index to World Film contains information on more than 518,000 films produced in over 175 countries between 1888 and 2019.
+The database includes production details, cast and crew information, and references to related publications.

+A subscription version is available to libraries and institutions.
+This version contains additional reference material, including more than 580,000 citations to books and academic journals.

 Alan Goble

 Title (Year) Director.
-Place is a 2023 documentary portrait of the now-retired ex-civil-servant Alan Goble.
+Place is a 2023 documentary portrait of Alan Goble, the creator of the database.